lijiaru0305/ml-notes-and-experiments/README.md

 ## Table of Content

 - `ml-review/` — Jupyter notebooks for learning and reviewing the basics of machine learning
+  - linear model and gradient descent
+  - simple neural network

 ## Tools